 Alternative B

-""
+"(ii) Termination Events.
+If the Early Termination Date results from a Termination Event:-

+(1) One Affected Party.
+If there is one Affected Party:

+(A) if that Termination Event is not an Illegality or a Force Majeure Event, the amount payable will be determined in accordance with Section 6(e)(i)(2) except that references to the Defaulting Party and to the Non-defaulting Party will be deemed to be references to the Affected Party and the party which is not the Affected Party, respectively; and

+(B) if that Termination Event is either an Illegality or a Force Majeure Event, the amount payable will be determined in accordance with Section 6(e)(ii)(1)(A), except that for the purpose of determining Replacement Values, the Determining Party will use mid-market values without regard to the creditworthiness of the Determining Party.

+(2) Two Affected Parties.
+If there are two Affected Parties, each party will determine a Settlement Amount in respect of the Terminated Transactions, and an amount will be payable equal to (I) the sum of (a) one-half of the difference between the Settlement Amount of the party with the higher Settlement Amount ("X") and the Settlement Amount of the party with the lower Settlement Amount ("Y") and (b) the Termination Currency Equivalent of the Unpaid Amounts owing to X less (II) the Termination Currency Equivalent of the Unpaid Amounts owing to Y and, if that Termination Event is either an Illegality or a Force Majeure Event, for the purpose of determining Replacement Values, the Determining Party will use mid-market values without regard to the creditworthiness of the Determining Party.

+If the amount payable is a positive number, Y will pay it to X; if a negative number, X will pay the absolute value of that amount to Y."

 (n) The following definitions under Section 14 are deleted and replaced by the following:

-"Affected Transactions" means (a) with respect to any Termination Event consisting of an Illegality, Tax Event or Tax Event Upon Merger, all Transactions affected by the occurrence of such Termination Event and (b) with respect to any other Termination Event, all Transactions.
+"Affected Transactions" means (a) with respect to any Termination Event consisting of an Illegality, Tax Event, Tax Event Upon Merger or Force Majeure Event, all Transactions affected by the occurrence of such Termination Event and (b) with respect to any other Termination Event, all Transactions.

-"Terminated Transactions" means with respect to any Early Termination Date (a) if resulting from a Termination Event, all Affected Transactions and (b) if resulting from an Event of Default, all Transactions (in either case) in effect immediately before the effectiveness of the notice designating that Early Termination Date (or, if "Automatic Early Termination" applies, immediately before that Early Termination Date).
+"Terminated Transactions" means with respect to any Early Termination Date (a) if resulting from an Illegality or a Force Majeure Event, all Affected Transactions specified in the notice given pursuant to Section 6(b)(iv), (b) if resulting from any other Termination Event, all Affected Transactions and (c) if resulting from an Event of Default, all Transactions (in either case) in effect immediately before the effectiveness of the notice designating that Early Termination Date (or, if "Automatic Early Termination" applies, immediately before that Early Termination Date).

-"Termination Event" means an Illegality, a Tax Event or a Tax Event Upon Merger or, if specified to be applicable, a Credit Event Upon Merger or an Additional Termination Event.
+"Termination Event" means an Illegality, a Tax Event, a Tax Event Upon Merger or a Force Majeure Event or, if specified to be applicable, a Credit Event Upon Merger or an Additional Termination Event.

 (o) The following definitions are inserted in Section 14: